Reading Between the Tokens: Improving Preference Predictions through Mechanistic Forecasting: Models and Data

-\textbf{Probe data.} In order to identify MLP value vectors that are related to specific parties, we need to train probes that capture what these parties represent.
+\textbf{Probe Data.} In order to identify MLP value vectors that are related to specific parties, we need to train probes that capture what these parties represent.
 To do so, we manually compile data containing the political positions of parties from established voting-advice applications across countries.
 For Germany, we use the ``Wahl-O-Mat''~\citep{wahlomat_bpb}, an online questionnaire consisting of short political statements derived from party manifestos, to which parties provide a categorical stance and an explanatory comment.
 For the Netherlands, we analogously use data from the \emph{StemjWijzer}~\citep{stemwijzer2026}, and for all remaining countries (United Kingdom, United States, Canada, and New Zealand), we derive comparable party- or candidate-level position data from the \emph{Vote Compass}~\citep{votecompass2025}.
 Across all countries, we manually collected and harmonized data to ensure semantic consistency of statements, responses, and explanations prior to probe training.
+The harmonized issue dataset and value-probe prompt templates are released in our code repository\footref{code} (cf.~\Cref{tab:value_probe_prompts} in Appendix for examples).

-\section{Introducing mechanistic forecasting}
+\section{Introducing Mechanistic Forecasting}

 Our objective is to characterize how LLMs internally encode synthetic survey responses and how these internal representations relate to observed human preference distributions.
 Rather than relying on surface-level model outputs, we study the mapping from \emph{persona descriptions} to \emph{party representations} within the models' latent space.
 Building on recent work in mechanistic interpretability and probing~\citep{elhage2021mathematical,geva2022transformer,lee2024mechanistic}, our methodology proceeds in three steps: (i) we identify static MLP value vectors that promote party–related tokens, (ii) we quantify how persona prompts activate these vectors, and (iii) we aggregate these activations into multivariate distributions that are directly comparable to real-world survey data. \Cref{fig:method} provides an overview of this pipeline.